-Mobile operators can now ensure user data anonymization thanks to IMSI encryption made possible by 5G SIM onboard identity encryption capabilities.
+Mobile operators can now ensure user data anonymization thanks to IMSI encryption made possible by 5G SIM highly customizable onboard identity encryption capabilities.

 Mobile operators can securely and remotely swap on-demand the authentication algorithm contained in the SIM thanks to key rotation management, thus maintaining a trusted environment.